 These mini pulled pork quiches are a great way to use leftover shredded pork shoulder, and they make an attractive snack for a special party.
 Serve the quiches with a mild or spicy sauce for dipping or drizzling.
 Barbecue sauce would be an excellent choice, and you could kick it up with a bit of Sriracha sauce or hot sauce.
-Or go for a simple ketchup or spicy salsa.

 Round dumpling or wonton wrappers make these mini quiches super easy to prepare, and they bake in mini muffin cups in just 15 minutes.

-- 24 round dumpling wraps
+24 round dumpling wrappers

-1 1/2 cups chopped cooked pork shoulder (see tips)
+1 1/2 cups chopped cooked pork shoulder

-1/2 cup shredded Cheddar cheese or a Cheddar Jack blend
+1/2 cup shredded cheddar cheese

-4 green onions, thinly sliced
+4 green onions, thinly sliced crosswise

 4 large eggs

-2/3 cup light cream or half-and-half
+2/3 cup light cream

-- 1/2 teaspoon salt
+1/2 teaspoon salt

-- 1/4 teaspoon freshly ground black pepper
+1/4 teaspoon freshly ground black pepper

-- Heat the oven to 400 F (200 C/Gas 6).
+Heat the oven to 400 F (200 C/Gas 6).

-- Spray the 24-cup mini muffin tin with nonstick cooking spray.
+Spray the 24-cup mini muffin tin with nonstick cooking spray.

-- Put about 1 heaping teaspoon of pork in each cup, then a few shreds of cheese and a sprinkling of green onions.
+Put about 1 heaping teaspoon of pork in each cup, then a few shreds of cheese and a sprinkling of green onions.

-- Put about 2 to 2 1/2 teaspoons in each cup (the mixture will rise a bit as they cook).
+Put about 2 to 2 1/2 teaspoons in each cup (the mixture will rise a bit as they cook).

-- Bake for 14 to 15 minutes, until the edges are golden brown and the filling is set.
+Bake for 14 to 15 minutes, until the edges are golden brown and the filling is set.

 Makes 24 appetizer quiches.

-- While pulled pork is a tasty and surprising filling for the quiches, you may use diced ham or bacon along with a shredded cheese and green onions.
+While pulled pork is a tasty and surprising filling for the quiches, you may use diced ham or bacon along with a shredded cheese and green onions.
 Spicy sausage would be good as well.